Begin your education in Criminal Justice with a certificate that can lead to an entry level job or serve as a foundation for further studies.

-If you're considering an entry level position within a criminal justice or human services field, the 16-credit certificate in Criminal Justice is a good place to start.
+If you're considering entry level positions or careers in the criminal justice field, the 16-credit certificate in Criminal Justice is a good place to start.
 This program includes two liberal arts classes and three classes directly related to criminal justice, plus a 1-credit class in Career and Education planning.

 For maximum flexibility, all Criminal Justice coursework is available 100% online, so you can plan your education around the work and family commitments in your life.